Parabeac/parabeac_generated_counter_app/PB_README.md

 Now children of MyAppScreen can all reference `FooCubit`.

 ### How to reference state & logic on specific widgets
 Now that we know that children of MyAppScreen can reference `FooCubit` we can now access it's values.
 But we need a place to write code, so go back to your design file & add `<custom>` to a UI element and regenerate the code.
-(Or feel free to update your figma file with this one: [TODO](https://parabeac.com) ) You will end up with a boilerplate file with a Stateful widget.
+You will end up with a boilerplate file with a Stateful widget.
 In here you will see the following as the starting code in the build function:
 ```
 Widget build(BuildContext context) {
     return widget.child;